lavaeater/turbo-rocket-ultra/new-roadmap.md

 - The existing two-player setup path in `SetupScreen` already supports multi-player; just switch the viewport class conditionally

 This would be genuinely spectacular and is mostly already written.

+**Added, super-important notes**

+I have always intended this to be super complex.
+The intention is this: we start with one screen.
+As long as players are close enough to each other, we use one viewport / screen, which zooms out to some max level of zoom.
+When the players reach that magical distance, we activate the split-screen mode and zoom back in a bit on each player.
+And yes, if we have three players and two of them stay close to each other, the get half the screen and the other player gets the other half - and the same goes for four players.

+I am not sure if this is workable, perhaps one would have to create the viewports but not use them until we are zoomed out enough.

 ---